kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 This metric is used to produce the `Response Size` chart on the metric tabs.
 And also supports `Response Throughput` edge labels on the graph

 - Appending `|istio_response_bytes_*` to the `drop` regex above would drop all associated metrics and would prevent any response size/throughput reporting in Kiali.
-- Appending `|istio_response_bytes_bucket` to the `drop` regex above, would prevent any response size percentile reporting in the Kiali metric charts.
+- Appending `|istio_response_bytes_bucket` to the `drop` regex above would prevent any response size percentile reporting in the Kiali metric charts.

 #### istio_request_duration_milliseconds